-The purpose of this policy is to ensure safe working conditions.
+The purpose of this policy is to ensure safe environment while learning in healthcare facilities.

 It shall be the responsibility of the clinical site where the injury occurred to report the incident and provide documentation of said incident to program officials.